Tour of the show grounds

 8. Corn Crib

-an essential building on the farm.
+building on the farm.
 Each year, farmers would plant corn.
-When the crop matured and produced ears, they would
+When the crop matured and produced ears, the farmers would sell

-sell some to the grain mills and save some back to grind into meal for their own use.
-Some ears were also allotted to feed
+some to the grain mills and save some back to grind into meal for their own use.
+Some ears were also allotted to feed farm

 The crib was constructed from strips of rough lumber with spaces between the